piotrmaslanka/satella/docs/configuration/sources.rst

 .. autofunction:: satella.configuration.sources.load_source_from_list

-Please note that if your attacker has control over these files, he might provoke the application into executing arbitrary Python.
+Please note that if your attacker has control over these files, he might provoke the application into executing arbitrary Python, so remember to **sanitize your inputs!**

-**Sanitize your inputs!**